jaeraxdoto/mhlib/README.md

 Vienna University of Technology
 http://www.ac.tuwien.ac.at
 Mainly responsible is Günther Raidl <raidl@ac.tuwien.ac.at>

-mhlib is a collection of modules supporting the efficient and simple implementation of metaheuristics.

 To use the library you need a GNU C++ compiler and doxygen for the documentation, call "make all" and have a look at the documentation in the doxy